GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: The Spectrum of Qualitative Research in SE

 \subsection{Dimensions of Qualitative Research}

-\textbf{Epistemological orientation.} Epistemology shapes strategy and method choice~\cite{Easterbrook2008}.
-Epistemology is the set of assumptions about what counts as valid knowledge, including how knowledge is created. \emph{Postpositivist} designs seek measurable reality (e.g., experiments using statistical inference, or text analyzed using quantitative content analysis) and believe knowledge exists outside of the research process: it is there to be uncovered.
-Constructivist epistemologies, by contrast, emphasize knowledge as a process of co-constructed meaning~\cite{lenberg2024qualitative}, including the need to be reflexive about how a researcher's own positionality influences what is reported.
-To somewhat hint at our later agenda, we believe autonomous use of GenAI tools fits most naturally with positivist epistemologies.
-If one believes knowledge to be co-constructed, the role of a statistical neural network in constructing knowledge is seen as dehumanizing and inconsistent with fundamental tenets of constructivist approaches~\cite{Jowsey2025} (including the authors of the main text on thematic analysis~\cite{braunUsingThematicAnalysis2006}).
+\textbf{Epistemological and ontological orientation.} A researcher's epistemological and ontological stances, \emph{often unconscious,} shape subsequent research strategy and method choices~\cite{Easterbrook2008}.
+Epistemology concerns what counts as knowledge and how that knowledge is produced.
+Ontology concerns what exists in the world and how one thinks about reality.
+Following Easterbrook et al.~\cite{Easterbrook2008} (itself derived from Creswell~\cite{creswell2002qualitative}), we use terms such as \emph{positivist}, \emph{post-positivist}, \emph{constructivist}, and \emph{interpretivist} as practical labels rather than fixed boxes.

+In this paper, \emph{positivist} and \emph{post-positivist} approaches treat coding outcomes as observations to be stabilized, compared, and evaluated, while \emph{constructivist} and \emph{interpretivist} approaches\footnote{These terms are used interchangeably in the literature and are complementary, but constructivism is an ontological orientation while interpretivism is an epistemological one.} emphasize findings as situated and co-produced through engagement among researchers, participants, artifacts, and theory~\cite{lenberg2024qualitative}.
+These labels are contested, often entangled with ontological commitments, and do not map neatly one-to-one onto methods~\cite{sharp2016ethnographic}.

+For that reason, the relevant question is not whether a method is ``an AI method,'' but which forms of GenAI support remain compatible with a study's epistemological commitments.
+Narrow autonomous support is easiest to defend in highly deductive, codebook-driven tasks; it is much harder to defend in reflexive thematic analysis, grounded theory, or ethnography, where meaning is developed through situated interpretation and reflexivity~\cite{Jowsey2025,braunUsingThematicAnalysis2006}.
+A related distinction in social sciences is called Big-Q (reflexive/constructivist) vs little-q (post-positivist)~\cite{Braun2024}.

-\textbf{Coding strategy.} Coding is the process of assigning labels to segments of data.
-There are three main philosophies behind coding.
-Inductive approaches, such as grounded theory and thematic analysis, ground labels in the data, so that labels \emph{emerge} from the collected data (transcripts, observations, field notes).
-Deductive approaches apply predefined codebooks, for example, from pre-existing research theories.
-Hybrid strategies that move from inductive discovery to deductive comparison are also common.
+\textbf{Coding strategy.} Coding assigns labels to segments of data, but qualitative analysis also involves memoing, comparing cases, refining concepts, and deciding when apparent exceptions should force reinterpretation.
+Inductive approaches, such as grounded theory and some forms of thematic analysis, develop categories through engagement with the data.
+Deductive approaches apply predefined codebooks, for example from prior theory or evaluation criteria.
+Hybrid strategies that move between inductive discovery and deductive comparison are also common.
+A single negative case can matter disproportionately because it may expose a mistaken explanation rather than simply add another coded excerpt~\cite{unphon2010architecture}.

 \textbf{Data granularity and type.} Units of analysis can range from fine-grained (e.g., message-level coding of issue tracker comments) to coarse-grained (e.g., entire interview narratives).
 Sources include textual artifacts, socio-technical traces, and multimodal materials.